Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 dhaba manali leh accommodation

-Furthermore, some have the bed section separate from the restaurant and in others, the beds are in the restaurant.
+Furthermore, in some cases, the bed section is separate from the restaurant, while in others, the beds are in the restaurant.
 Either way, everyone will go to sleep soon enough.

 Where we slept: